mod242/container-demo/README.md

 ## 2. Special actions required for Mac
 If you are using MacOS, manual interaction is required at two points during installation.
 First you need to manually dismiss a dialog during the first launch of Docker.
 Second, you need to manually adjust the memory allocated to Docker.

-Docker will be installed automatically if not already installed, there will be a welcome dialog during first launch and after that it requires an operating system password to get privileged access.
+During the Docker installation, there will be a welcome dialog during first launch and after that it requires an operating system password to get privileged access.
 You have to manually input the password to complete the Docker installation.

 After the installation of Docker, you need to manually adjust the allocated memory for Docker, by default it is 2 GB, we require it to be at least 4 GB.
 To adjust, click the Docker icon on the menu bar, then click Preferences -> Advanced; increase the number to 4 GB memory, then click Apply & Restart.
 For more information, check [this documentation](https://docs.docker.com/docker-for-mac/#preferences).